college-254/kenyans_applying_to_us_universities/college_guide_markdown/2016-09-08-10-when-considering-a-university-what-should-you-look-for.md

 ---
 layout: post
-title: "10.
-When considering a university, what should you look for?"
+title: 10.
+When considering a university, what should you look for?
 date: 2016-09-08
 ---